carlos-reyes-123/fastcodeguru/src/data/blog/_2025-03-12-correct-c++23-copy-constructor/index.md

 Because trivial/pod types can be copied with `std::memmove` under the hood, these implicitly-generated copy constructors are **very fast**.
 In fact, if your class is *trivially copyable* (no virtuals, no base classes, all members trivially copyable), the compiler might elide the copy entirely or do an optimized memcpy.

 By default (since C++11), the implicitly-declared copy constructor has an *exception specification* based on the members, and since C++23 it is a `constexpr` function if possible.
-In other words, in C++23 an implicitly-defined copy ctor is automatically `constexpr` whenever it can be (as long as all sub-objects’ copy ctors are also `constexpr`), which lets you use it in constant expressions.
+In other words, in C++23 an implicitly-defined copy constructor is automatically `constexpr` whenever it can be (as long as all sub-objects’ copy ctors are also `constexpr`), which lets you use it in constant expressions.

 However, there are a few **gotchas** to be aware of: